GeantWorldOpenSource/.github/profile/README.md

 ## Hi

-this is "The GeantWorld's Studio" github organisation
+this is "GeantWorld" github organisation
 <br>
 We created this organisation for sharing some public/archived projects